telefonicaid/fiware-cygnus/README.md

     <ts>|<ts_ms>|<entity_name>|<entity_type>|<attribute_name>|<attribute_type>|<value>

 Thus, the file named "Room1-Room-temperature-centigrade.txt" (it is created if not existing) will contain a new line such as "2014-02-27 14_46_21|13453464536|Room1|Room|temperature|centigrade|26.5".

+### XML notification example

+The injector also works with XML-based notifications sent to the injector.
+The only difference is the event is created by specifying the content type is XML, and the notification parsing is done in a different way:

+    event={body={the_json_part...},headers={{"content-type","application/json"}}}

+The key point is the behaviour remains the same than in the Json example: the same file will be created, and the same data line will be persisted within it.

 ### Prerequisites